Monoclonal antibodies are a set of antibodies that are target-specific against one single source of antigen.

 The immunization is done for a few weeks until the antibody concentration in the mouse blood reaches the desired level.

-3. After several weeks, the blood test is done to see antibody titer using suitable techniques like ELISA or flow cytometry, etc., and are obtained from the mouse spleen.
+3. After several weeks, the blood test is done to see antibody titer using suitable techniques like ELISA or flow cytometry, etc., and is obtained from the mouse spleen.

 4. Then, the obtained monoclonal antibodies are fused with a cancer cell (i.e., myeloma, not just tumor) as they are immortal and can divide indefinitely.